Why Small Teams Abandon Expensive Tools and Go Back to Excel (And the Better Alternative)

 Stop renting your workflow.

 Melororium was built by a 3-person team who kept going back to spreadsheets until they built something better.
-Fast, modular, and permanently yours — no monthly fees.
+Fast, modular, and flat-fee for your team — no seat tax.